 Re-New at YWCA

 Re-New at YWCA Nashville & Middle Tennessee was founded in 2010 to help women who are moving from safety to self-sufficiency create a real HOME for themselves and their families.
-Re-New furnishes the apartments of some of the women and children who are participating in YWCA's Transitional Housing Program.
+Re-New furnishes the apartments of some of the women and children who are participating in YWCA's Housing Program.
 Clients are selected based on their needs and existing resources.
 Re-New at YWCA is a completely volunteer-run program.

 In addition to furniture donations, dedicated volunteers provide a pantry full of food and stock refrigerator staples prior to the move-in date at each Re-New apartment.
 Our partner Perenity provides fresh flowers for each home on move-in day.